How investments work

 For example, when share markets are performing poorly, Cash and Fixed Interest historically do better than Property and Shares.
 The aim of holding a mix of assets is to achieve a better balance between risk and return compared to investing in a single asset class.

 We’re here to help you learn as much as you can about your super and understand how your money is invested.
 You could start by looking at the investment plan options pages to understand what assets are included in your investment plan:

-In general, it’s always worth reading the Product Information Booklet (PIB) or Product Disclosure Statement (PDS) for each investment product to make sure you understand the product's key features, fees, commissions, benefits and risks.
+It’s always worth reading the Product Information Booklet (PIB) or Product Disclosure Statement (PDS) for each investment product to make sure you understand it's key features, fees, commissions, benefits and risks.
 Ask the product provider or a financial adviser if you have questions.

 Keep track of your investment

 Even with careful planning, economic conditions and company profits change from year to year, so it's important to keep track of your investments.